 Bailey’s practice is focused in the areas of civil, construction, and commercial litigation, and administrative law.

-Bailey has experience assisting clients with a variety of legal issues in a broad range of areas including insurance, contractual disputes, negligence, personal injury, construction litigation, picketing and injunctions, and debtor/creditor litigation.
+Bailey has experience assisting clients with a variety of legal issues in a broad range of areas including commercial litigation (i.e. shareholder disputes and related matters), contractual disputes, negligence, personal injury, construction litigation, picketing and injunctions, debtor/creditor litigation, and professional regulatory matters.

 Primary Practice Area